-Meanwhile, the Paper Industry Association Council (PIAC), shows that about two-thirds of the paper recovered for recycling in the U.S. is used domestically, with containerboard being the largest end-use, accounting for 31 percent of total collections.
+Meanwhile, the Paper Industry Association Council (PIAC), says about two-thirds of the paper recovered for recycling in the U.S. is used domestically, with containerboard being the largest end-use, accounting for 31 percent of total collections.
 And there’s more good news to add to these inspiring figures: In 2008, more than 80 percent of old corrugated (cardboard) containers was recovered for recycling across the United States.

 This is cause for celebration among dedicated recyclers, but the paper industry has its eyes set on even loftier goals.
 They hope to recover 60 percent of the paper Americans consume by 2012, which shouldn’t be too tough considering that the PIAC tells us that 86 percent (254 million) of Americans have access to curbside or drop-off paper recycling programs.